Robert L. Gibson: NASA career

 When in training for the 1991 STS-46 mission, Gibson was involved in a collision during a weekend air race in Texas that left a second pilot dead and raised questions about the enforcement of rules banning such high-risk activity by expensively trained astronauts.
 He lost his flight status on NASA's T-38 training aircraft for one year, thus being unable to participate in the training for the mission.

 On Gibson's fourth space flight, the fiftieth Space Shuttle mission, he served as commander of STS-47, Spacelab-J, which launched on September 12, 1992, aboard the Orbiter Endeavour.
 The mission was a cooperative venture between the United States and Japan, and included the first Japanese astronaut, Mamoru Mohri, and the first African-American woman, Mae Jemison, in the crew.
 During the eight-day flight, the crew focused on life science and materials processing experiments in over forty investigations in the Spacelab laboratory, as well as scientific and engineering tests performed aboard the Orbiter Endeavour.
-The mission ended with a successful landing on the runway at the Kennedy Space Center in Florida on September 20, 1992.
+The mission ended with a successful landing at the Kennedy Space Center on September 20, 1992.

 On his last flight, (June 27 to July 7, 1995), Gibson commanded a crew of seven-members (up) and eight-members (down) on Space Shuttle mission STS-71.
 This was the first Space Shuttle mission to dock with the Russian Space Station Mir, and involved an exchange of crews.
 The Atlantis Space Shuttle was modified to carry a docking system compatible with the Russian Mir Space Station.
 It also carried a Spacelab module in the payload bay in which the crew performed various life sciences experiments and data collections.
-When the hatch separating the two modules was opened, Gibson and Vladimir Dezhurov shook hands, symbolizing the newly-found cooperation between the United States of America and the Russian Federation.
+When the hatch separating the two modules was opened, Gibson and Vladimir Dezhurov shook hands.
 Later that day, President Bill Clinton in a statement mentioned that this handshake was a major breakthrough towards the ending of the Cold War.

 When giving public speeches, Gibson often jokes that he ended the Cold War.
-He has expressed regret at not being able to fly all 5 Space Shuttles.
-However, his wife has flown the other one.

 In five space flights, Gibson completed a total of 36.5 days in space.